 When it comes to transportation, the Alesis Nitro Kit is quite a compact setup.
 You can easily plug out and fold up to allow you to carry the entire kit from room to room, if necessary.
 This is good news for parents who are considering purchasing for their kids.
 The fact that you can easily store away the Nitro Kit means it can be out of sight in minutes, should you need the space.

-The cymbal response from the Nitro Kit is quite limited.
+The cymbal response from the Nitro Kit is a bit limited.
 These are single-zone cymbals and they play like it too.
 They are quite small and lightweight which means they have a sort of flimsy feeling to play on.
-There’s quite a lot of flappy motion going on, especially if you are playing a fast song, for example.
+There’s a tad of flappy motion going on, especially if you are playing a fast song, for example.
 Cymbals on electronic drum sets tend to be the major downside.
 It’s extremely hard to replicate the nuance and response of a metal cymbal using plain old gum rubber.

 One more criticism of the Nitro Kit is that you will have to fork out for a few essentials alongside this purchase.
 There is no drum throne supplied with this kit.
 A cheap drum throne may set you back around $30 but for a really good one, expect to pay well over $100.
 If you’re coming to the Nitro Kit as an established acoustic drum set player then you’ll probably not be wanting another throne anyway.
 A set of headphones will also be required unless you are planning on plugging the Nitro Kit into a powered amp of some sort.
 Also, bring your own sticks, as Alesis have chosen not to supply any with the Nitro Kit.